bitquery/streaming-demo-view/README.md

 ## Subscriptions

-Currently we are limited to the following subsciptions:
+Currently we are limited to the DEX trades and transfers in:

-1. DEX trades in mainnet ethereum network for Uniswap v2 protocol
+1. Mainnet ethereum network for Uniswap v2 protocol
-2. Blocks in Ethereum mainnet
+2. BSC network

 All other available GraphQL data types will be available later.